Post-traumatic stress disorder: Glucocorticoids

 Glucocorticoids may be useful for short-term therapy to protect against neurodegeneration caused by the extended stress response that characterizes PTSD, but long-term use may actually promote neurodegeneration.

 Cannabinoids

 Cannabis is not recommended as a treatment for PTSD because scientific evidence does not currently exist demonstrating treatment efficacy for cannabinoids.
-(Note: As an example of such research, see: Bonn-Miller MO, Sisley S, Riggs P, Yazar-Klosinski B, Wang JB, Loflin MJE, et al. (2021) The short-term impact of 3 smoked cannabis preparations versus placebo on PTSD symptoms: A randomized cross-over clinical trial.
-PLOS ONE 16(3): e0246990.)
-However, use of cannabis or derived products is widespread among U.S. veterans with PTSD.
+(Note: As an example of such research, see: Bonn-Miller, Marcel O. (2021).
+"The short-term impact of 3 smoked cannabis preparations versus placebo on PTSD symptoms: A randomized cross-over clinical trial") However, use of cannabis or derived products is widespread among U.S. veterans with PTSD.

 The cannabinoid nabilone is sometimes used for nightmares in PTSD.
 Although some short-term benefit was shown, adverse effects are common, and it has not been adequately studied to determine efficacy.
 An increasing number of states permit and have legalized the use of medical cannabis for the treatment of PTSD.